-T/5 James Henry Robertson was born in 1918 in Polk County, Missouri.
-He was the younger of two sons born to William H. Robertson & Gertrude McCulland-Robertson.
-He grew up in unincorporated Marion, Missouri.
+T/5 James Harry Robertson was born on July 19, 1918, in Bolivar, Missouri.
+He was the younger of two sons born to William H. Robertson and Gertrude McCulland-Robertson and grew up in unincorporated Marion, Missouri.

-James was inducted into the U.S. Army and was sent to Fort Lewis, Washington, for basic training.
-After basic training, he was assigned to the HQ Company, 194th Tank Battalion.
+When Selective Service Registration became law on October 16, 1940, he registered for the draft and named his father as his contact person.
+He also indicated he worked on his father’s farm.
+James was inducted into the U.S. Army and was sent to Fort Lewis, Washington, for basic training, and was assigned to the Hq Company, 194th Tank Battalion.

 In September 1941, the 194th was sent to Ft.
 Mason in San Francisco, California, and ferried on the U.S.A.T General Frank M. Coxe, to Ft.
 MacDowell on Angel Island where they received physicals and inoculations from the battalion’s medical detachment.
 Those men with medical conditions were replaced.